What Is Phishing?

 3. Rotate Passwords Frequently

 A threat actor can’t use credentials if those credentials have been changed.
-In addition to password rotation, many organizations utilize a credential vault which prevents users from ever knowing the passwords in the first place.
+In addition to password rotation, many organisations utilise a credential vault which prevents users from ever knowing the passwords in the first place.

 How Arctic Wolf Can Prevent Phishing